Every goat at The Great Goat Escape has their own personality, story, and way of connecting with people.

 Not so much: Long cuddle sessionsTonic's Story

-Born right here on our land, Tonic has always done things his own way.
-In the summer months, he becomes our quiet escape artist.
-No broken fences, no witnesses, and never a single goat follows him.
-Somehow, Tonic always finds his way back home.
+Born right here on our farm, Tonic has always done things his own way.
+During the warmer months, he becomes our resident escape artist.
+No broken fences, no dramatic exits, and never a single follower.
+Somehow, Tonic quietly disappears for an adventure and just as quietly returns home when he's ready.

 Adoption Status 🤍